Haidra-Org/horde-model-reference/DEPLOYMENT.md

 ## Configuration Reference

-See `.env.example` for all options.
+See `.env.example` for all available options, or `.env.primary.example` for PRIMARY-specific configuration.
 Common settings:

 | Variable | Default | Description |
 |----------|---------|-------------|